-In the second study the effects of oral creatine supplementation on training for competition were examined in 20 elite swimmers.
-Following a closely controlled experimental protocol over 22 to 27-week period with test performed over a maximal 50yd sprint test no statistically significant benefits were discernible for the swimmers who had been supplemented with creatine.
+In the second study the effects of oral creatine supplementation on training for a competition were examined in 20 elite swimmers.
+Following a closely controlled experimental protocol over 22 to a 27-week period with the test performed over a maximal 50yd sprint test no statistically significant benefits were discernible for the swimmers who had been supplemented with creatine.

 Recovery is the subject of the next two papers.
 The first looked at the efficacy of carbohydrate (CHO)-protein beverage after a run to fatigue, then followed by a 5km time trial 24 hours later.
 The beverage used was 6% CHO, 8%CHO+2% protein or 10% CHO.
 The results showed that additional CHO did not impact on recovery as determined by the 5km time trial.
 However, the protein addition did support reduced muscle soreness.
 The indication is that additional calories from either CHO or protein above those found in sports drinks do not improve performance, but that recovery can be aided with the addition of protein.

 A similar paper backed these findings up from a narrower perspective when it concluded that CHO and CHO with protein restored running capacity with equal effect